epfl-ada/ada-2020-project-milestone-p3-p3_dataurus/README.md

 ## Organization within the team

 * **Week 1:** Orest will download the bitcoin dataset and Theofilos will download the S&P dataset.
 Each one will download the corresponding Google Trends data.
-Dimitris will search for papers related to sentimental analysis on Twitter.
+Dimitris will search for papers related to sentimental analysis.
 We will all read some selected papers and decide which model to use.
 * **Week 2:** We will work together on applying the sentiment analysis model on the news and incorporating it into the autoregressive model.
 * **Week 3:** Dimitris will prepare the data story, Orest will prepare the figures, and Theofilos the short video presentation.